vttresearch/BB84-Authentication/README.md

-# BB84 Authentication
+# BB84 Authentication Demo

 This repository contains authentication software to use on the quantum link layer in BB84 QKD protocol.

-Authentication is implemented using PQC primitives implemented in open-source libraries liboqs and oqsprovider.
-More information on liboqs and oqs-provider [here](https://openquantumsafe.org/).
+Quantum safe authentication is implemented using PQC primitives.

 ## Getting started

 ### NOTE:

+This software has external dependencies.
+The main dependencies are open-source libraries liboqs, liboqs-python and oqsprovider.
+More information on these libraries is available [here](https://openquantumsafe.org/).

 This software is tested using versions [liboqs=0.7.2](https://github.com/open-quantum-safe/liboqs/releases/tag/0.7.2) and [oqsprovider=0.4.0](https://github.com/open-quantum-safe/oqs-provider/releases/tag/0.4.0)